alan-turing-institute/science-gateway-middleware/README.md

 pip install -r requirements.txt
 ```

 At present this app uses a `secrets.py` file to store login details.
+This file must be present in the `instance` directory of the package.
+This directory is
-For obvious reasons this is not committed with the rest of the code, but can be created locally.
-The code expects a `secrets.py` file placed in the root of the directory with the following variables:
+excluded from source control and contains instance-specific data.
+The code expects an `instance/secrets.py` file  with the following variables:

 ```
 USERNAME = "<a username>"